hbivnm/Venom-Crosshairs/README.md

 - [ ] Detect if non-Venom Crosshair config is present and ask user if user wants to rename folder.
 (This will probably mark the official 1.0 release)

 ## Implemented features
+- [x] Automatically rename old config folders from previous Venom Crosshairs releases.
 - [x] Change checkbox logic to toggle between adding to "ALL" or adding to "_CLASS_" (ex.)
 "ALL primary weapons for _CLASS_".
 - [x] Add current version label.
 - [x] Add a "Help" button.
-- [x] Add button to read current Venom-Crosshairs config.
+- [x] Add button to read current Venom Crosshairs config.
 - [x] Add a wiki to this repo.
 - [x] Add a button to sync crosshairs from a public repo.
 - [x] Show/Hide console ~~(state saved inbetween session)~~.